WOOD ID POSTER:

 bookmatched pairs, all from the same vendor.
 It appears to me that these pairs have been fine sanded and had a coat of finishing agent applied.

 three pairs and a closeup of the bookmatched pair in the middle.
-I don't know which color is correct, but I suspect the closeup is a better representation.
+I don't know which color is correct, but I suspect it somewhere between the two.
+The closeup color is definitely not correct.

 bookmatched slap pair listed as burly desert ironwood / Olney tesota